Adem Yavuz Arslan: Reporting on the Reza Zarrab case

+15 July Investigations

+Arslan conducted extensive investigative reporting on the events surrounding the 2016 Turkish coup d'état attempt.
+His analyses focused on inconsistencies in the official narrative, intelligence activities preceding the coup night, and the role of state institutions.
+Through his reporting, Arslan argued that several critical details related to the timeline, military deployments, and early intelligence warnings were obscured or misrepresented by Turkish authorities.

 Government Pressure and Exile

-Arslan was among the journalists targeted by the Turkish government following the 2016 coup attempt.
+Arslan was among the journalists prosecuted by the Turkish government following the 2016 coup attempt.
 His reporting on this sensitive subject contributed to his facing legal pressure and eventual exile from Turkey.
 His passport was revoked, and an INTERPOL Red Notice was issued at Turkey's request.
-He is being tried in absentia with prosecutors seeking a life sentence based on his books and articles.
+Arslan is being tried in absentia with prosecutors seeking a life sentence based on his books and articles.

+During the "Freedom Convention Turkey 2025" held at the National Press Club in Washington, D.C., Arslan spoke about the personal toll of his exile and the impact of transnational repression.
+He described the humanitarian difficulties of his period in the U.S., stating that he had to work as an Uber driver to support himself.
+He also shared a personal account of the emotional challenges of exile, noting that he was unable to return to Turkey for his father's funeral and had to witness the ceremony via FaceTime.

 Context of Press Freedom in Turkey

 Turkey ranks 159th out of 180 countries in the 2025 World Press Freedom Index, categorized as having "very serious" media freedom violations.
 Over 90% of Turkish media is under government control, with critical journalists facing prosecution, censorship, and exile.

+Arslan published on his YouTube channel an interview he had conducted shortly before the death of Hüseyin Korkmaz, a former deputy commissioner who had served in the 17 December 2013 corruption and bribery investigation.
+Presented as Korkmaz's first and only in-depth interview, the conversation covered the 17 December investigation, his imprisonment, his relocation to the United States, and his testimony in the Halkbank trial.

 Current Work in Exile

 Based in Washington D.C., Arslan continues his journalistic work through digital platforms.
 He publishes analytical articles on Turkish politics for outlets including Turkish Minute, Politurco.com and TR724.
 He produces content for his YouTube channel and maintains an active presence on social media platform X (formerly Twitter), reaching hundreds of thousands of followers.